How does Hand2Paw work?

 Finally, Hand2Paw’s youth volunteers provide hundreds of hours of care, training, grooming, and socialization to thousands of Philadelphia’s shelter animals.
 This ensures that the homeless animals in our city’s shelters remain stimulated, happy, and behaviorally sound as they await their adoptive homes.

 Hand2Paw was started as a program in 2009 by a 19 year old Penn student who was shocked to learn of the shared plight facing homeless youth and shelter animals in Philadelphia.
 She took an activity these homeless teens love – caring for animals – to reach and teach homeless and disadvantaged youth what they need to know to function in the adult world.
 She called her program Hand2Paw.

-Thus far, The Hand2Paw Foundation has helped social service agencies and animal shelters develop programming for hundreds of homeless youth in Philadelphia.
+Thus far, The Hand2Paw Foundation has helped social service agencies and animal shelters develop programming for hundreds of homeless and disconnected youth in Philadelphia.
 Some youth have been offered jobs in the animal care industry as a result of their involvement with Hand2Paw.
 Just as important, Hand2Paw has helped provide additional care, training, socialization, and grooming to thousands of shelter animals in Philadelphia.

-Hand2Paw is the recipient of a grant from DoSomething.org and was the 2011 1st Place Winner of the National Students in Service Awards from Washington Campus Compact and the 2012 Philadelphia 76ers Hometown Heroes Award.
+Hand2Paw was the recipient of a grant from DoSomething.org and was the 2011 1st Place Winner of the National Students in Service Awards from Washington Campus Compact and the 2012 Philadelphia 76ers Hometown Heroes Award.
 Hand2Paw has been featured in USA Today, The Philadelphia Inquirer, Chutzpah Magazine, the Philadelphia Examiner, the Jewish Exponent, The Daily Pennsylvanian, the Penn Gazette and on NBC10, Q102, WHYY and Radio 104.5.
 We were also proud to receive the Excellence in Outreach Award from Citizens for a No Kill Philadelphia in 2014.

 The Hand2Paw Foundation is registered with the IRS as a 501c3 (tax exempt) charitable organization.